Schoolyard Improvement Project

 Thanks to our successful online auction fundraiser, and other dedicated fundraisers over the past 2 years, we were able to reach our goal of $20,000 to put toward the schoolyard improvement project!

-The project has been approved and tendered, and is slated to start this summer!
-We don’t yet know how long the project is anticipated to take, but may not be completed before the start of the new school year.
+The project has been approved and tendered, and is slated to start in mid-late July!
+We don’t yet know how long the project is anticipated to take, so may not be completed before the start of the new school year.
 But once it’s finished, we will have a beautiful outdoor space for the students and community to enjoy!

 *UPDATE May 2019